honeybadger-io/heya/README.md

 3. [Run the scheduler](#running-the-scheduler)

 ### Prerequisites
 Heya was built to work with PostgreSQL.
-Pull Requests are welcome to support more databases.
+Pull requests are welcome to support more databases.

 ### Installing the Heya gem
 1. Add this line to your application's Gemfile: